-- 1. Students may defer admission to the Nursing Program once without losing their place on the waiting list.
+- 1. Students may defer admission to the Nursing Advanced Placement Challenge Program once without losing their place on the waiting list. - a.
+Students who drop their course less than 30 days prior to the first day of class will be placed at the end of the waiting list. - b.
+Students who defer admission more than 30 days prior to the first day of class will maintain their place on the waiting list if it is their first deferment. - 2.
 If a student requests a second deferment, the student's name will be placed at the end of the waiting list.
-If a student requests a third deferment, the student's file will be inactivated. - 2.
-Students who drop their course less than 30 days prior to the first day of class will be placed at the end of the waiting list. - 3.
-Students who defer admission more than 30 days prior to the first day of class will maintain their place on the waiting list if it is their first deferment.

-Transfer of Courses
+Transfer of General Education Courses